smallcrustation/shopping-list/README.md

-# Shopping List App Challenge
+# Shopping List app

-This repo contains starter files for the *Shopping List App* challenge.
+- store list in an array
+- add items to list
+- remove items from list
+- check/un-check items
+- choose to display only checked/un-checked
+- search for an item
+- user can edit the title of an item